Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification: DRA Failure Taxonomy

 \paragraph{Taxonomy Construction} To gain further insight into the failures, we construct a taxonomy based on the error points.
 In particular, we conduct an iterative analysis and labeling process with two annotators with multiple years of AI research experience from our institute.
 The initial labels are determined by clustering a subset of 50 error points.
 In each iteration, we construct a new version of the taxonomy by comparing and merging similar labels, removing inadequate categories, refining unclear definitions based on the results of previous iterations, and discussing the results of the last iteration.
 As a result, we obtain a classification scheme illustrated in Figure~\ref{fig:taxonomy}.
 The more frequent the subclass, the wider the branch.

 \paragraph{Analysis} Figure~\ref{fig:taxonomy} shows that DRA failures are dominated by Finding Sources, with the largest flows corresponding to errors such as consulting the wrong evidence and relying on generic searches, highlighting that upstream information acquisition is the most frequent point of collapse.
 Reasoning failures are the next most common, driven by premature conclusions, misinterpretation, and hallucinated or overconfident claims, indicating that even when information is present, agents often make incorrect inferential leaps.
-Problem Understanding and Decomposition contribute substantially as well, with errors like misunderstanding instructions and goal drift, reflecting weaknesses in task grounding.
-Action Errors, including UI failures, format mistakes, and wrong modality use, show that execution issues also meaningfully hinder agent progress.
-Finally, a notable portion of trajectories end due to Max Step Reached, suggesting that early mistakes often cascade into long, unproductive trajectories.
+Problem Understanding, Action Errors, and Max Step Reached account for the remaining failures, often cascading from early mistakes into long, unproductive trajectories.

 We present an overview of the \methodname framework in Figure~\ref{fig:workflow}.
 We adopt a three-stage multi-module framework in our agent implementation.
 This framework consists of a decomposition agent, a verification agent, and a judge agent.
 The following sections describe each module in detail.